ArtyIF/aacc/README.md

 A very work-in-progress car controller.
 Includes a very basic demo.

-This branch makes AACC plugin-based.
-It's very work-in-progress.
-If you need a car controller now, check out the `main` branch.
-You will still need to work on it a bit, however.
+This car controller is still very much work-in-progress!

 **NOTE**: please pay attention to the `attribution.txt` files in the `addons/aacc` folder!
 Some files' licenses require attribution if you're going